jgamboa-fuentes/msl-ai-summarizer-azure2/README.md

 [msl-ai-summarizer-azure-dyabhge8a9c4a4aa.canadacentral-01.azurewebsites.net](http://msl-ai-summarizer-azure-dyabhge8a9c4a4aa.canadacentral-01.azurewebsites.net)

-## How It Works
+## How It Works (V2 Logic)

-The application follows a simple but powerful workflow to process user data securely and efficiently.
+The application follows a sequential, row-by-row workflow to generate multi-layered insights.

 1.  **File Upload**: The user visits the web interface and uploads an Excel file.
-The frontend is designed with a drag-and-drop zone for ease of use.
 The file is expected to contain a column named `"Statement (What)"`.

-2.  **Backend Processing**: The file is sent to the Flask backend.
-The server uses the `pandas` library to read the Excel data into a DataFrame, which allows for efficient data manipulation.
+2.  **Backend Processing**: The file is sent to the Flask backend, where it is loaded into a Pandas DataFrame.

-3.  **Asynchronous API Calls**: For each row in the uploaded file, the application creates three separate analysis tasks—one for each of the pre-configured prompts.
-To handle a large number of requests efficiently and avoid API rate limits, the application uses Python's `asyncio` library.
-A `Semaphore` is implemented to limit the number of concurrent calls to the OpenAI API to 15 at a time.
+3.  **Asynchronous API Calls (Sequential Analysis)**: For each row in the uploaded file, the application performs a three-step analysis:
+    * **Prompt 1 & 2 (Parallel)**: The original statement is sent to the AI to generate a **Medical Insight** (Prompt 1) and a **Category** (Prompt 2) simultaneously.
+    * **Prompt 3 (Sequential)**: The results from the first two prompts are combined into a new input.
+This new input is then sent to the AI with a third prompt to generate a final **Resummarization**.
+This creates a powerful, context-aware analysis for each individual row.

-4.  **OpenAI Integration**: Each task calls the OpenAI API.
-The function includes robust error handling with a retry mechanism that uses exponential backoff in case of rate limit errors, ensuring a high success rate.
+4.  **OpenAI Integration**: All API calls use a robust error handling and retry mechanism with exponential backoff to ensure a high success rate.
+Concurrency is managed with an `asyncio` Semaphore to avoid API rate limits.

-5.  **Data Aggregation**: Once all the asynchronous tasks are complete, the application gathers the AI-generated responses.
+5.  **Data Aggregation**: Once all asynchronous tasks are complete, the application gathers the three new AI-generated values for each row.

 6.  **Output Generation**: The three new insights are added as new columns (`'Prompt 1'`, `'Prompt 2'`, `'Prompt 3'`) to the original DataFrame.
-The updated DataFrame is then written to an in-memory Excel file using `XlsxWriter`.
+The updated DataFrame is then written to a single-sheet, in-memory Excel file.

-7.  **File Download**: The newly generated Excel file, containing both the original data and the AI-generated insights, is sent back to the user's browser as a downloadable file named `summarized_insights.xlsx`.
+7.  **File Download**: The newly generated Excel file, containing the original data and all three AI-generated insights, is sent back to the user's browser as a downloadable file named `summarized_insights.xlsx`.

 ## Technologies Used

 * **Backend**: Flask, Gunicorn, Uvicorn
-* **AI Integration**: OpenAI API (`gpt-4o`)
+* **AI Integration**: OpenAI API (`gpt-5-nano`)
 * **Data Handling**: Pandas
 * **Asynchronous Operations**: `asyncio`
 * **Frontend**: HTML5, Bootstrap 5, JavaScript